CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Q Factor, Spindle, and Stance Width

-If the power meter pedals have wider spindle width than your current pedals, it will cause your legs will be further apart.
-This may lead to bike fit issues.
-So, remember always to double-check the spindle width of pedal power meters.
+If power meter pedals have a wider spindle width than your current pedals, it could cause bike fit issues.
+Always double-check the spindle width of pedal power meters before buying.

 To learn more about choosing power meter pedals, read this article.